attwoodn/cpp-expression-tree/README.md

 Expression tree op nodes contain a boolean operation (AND/OR) and have references to a left child node and a right child node.
 The child nodes may be expression tree leaf nodes, expression tree op nodes, or a permutation of the two.
 Expression tree op nodes are only ever found in the inner part of the tree.
 An expression tree op node is always a parent node and it always has two child nodes.

 ## Logical Operators

-There are several logical operator functions defined in the namespace `attwoodn::expression_tree::op`, which can be used to create expression tree leaf nodes.
+There are several logical operator functions defined in the namespace `attwoodn::expression_tree::op` that can be used to create expression tree leaf nodes.
 The included operators are:
  * equals
  * not_equals
  * less_than